Image-Py/footmark/2019/Light Microscopy Australia 2019.md

 ## Future plans

-**Better support for Machine learning：** Machine learning has been heated up recently and will be largely deployed in image processing domain.
+**Better support for Machine learning** Machine learning has been heated up recently and will be largely deployed in image processing domain.
 ImagePy wants to build a more friendly environment for machine learning users, including image tagging, model selection, parameter setting, training, cost function report, prediction _etc._ Since most of the machine learning packages are powered by Numpy, we think the implementation is quite foreseeable.
 An advantage of ImagePy is that it has already several functionalities in place such as image, mouse interaction, charts and tables.
 The only missing part is model parameter setting.
 We will start with [DeepLabCut](https://github.com/AlexEMG/DeepLabCut) and [ilastik](https://github.com/ilastik/ilastik).

-**Microscope control：** We are planning to intergrate a microscope control part into ImagePy.
+**Microscope control** We are planning to integrate a microscope control part into ImagePy.
 This will shorten the image analysis pipeline that are made of data collection, hardware tuning, software analysis.
 The well-known [MicroManager](https://github.com/micro-manager/micro-manager), was on top of our list.
 However, it is written in C, wrapped by Java, and does not provide a high-level API for Python.
-We have no idea whether there is other implementation, or the microscope manufacture are trying to build a standard such as Direct Show.
+We have no idea whether there is other implementation, or the microscope manufacture are trying to build a standard such as Direct Show?
+Which defines all the interfaces about camera, light, and the motion platform needed, then the implemented in SDK, even give a blank implement if not support.

-**Web-based ImagePy：** [bokeh](https://bokeh.pydata.org/en/latest/) shall be used for all displays, that in turn allows web-based image processing.
+**Web-based ImagePy** [bokeh](https://bokeh.pydata.org/en/latest/) shall be used for all displays, that in turn allows web-based image processing.
 But the large amount of work and the lack of javascript skill in the team holds us back.
 Fortunately, wxpython provides already what we need, except the installation under Linux may needs some trouble shooting.